National Conservation Zoo

 Iri Gill

-General Manager of Ectotherms
+General Manager • Ectotherms

-Iri has worked in zoos since 2007, dedicating his career to herpetology with a focus on snakes and crocodilians.
-He joined Chester Zoo in 2017, where he focuses on strategic and operational management of ectotherms.
-His work involves utilising research and field evidence to inform management practices, evaluating husbandry techniques, and aligning zoo expertise with in-situ and ex-situ initiatives.
+Iri has worked in zoos since 2007, dedicating his career to herpetology, particularly snakes and crocodilians.
+He joined Chester Zoo in 2017, where he delivers strategic and operational management of ectotherms.
+He utilises research and field evidence to inform management practices, evaluating husbandry techniques, and aligning zoo expertise with in-situ and ex-situ initiatives.
+He has developed training resources and a course to support best practices across institutions and contributes to the international advancement of herpetology.
+He currently serves as Chair of the Species Advisory Group and Trustee for BIAZA.

 Areas of interest: herpetology, snakes, crocodilians, human perceptions of reptiles, promoting safe management of venomous snakes in zoos.